Are you ready to enter the wonderful world of freshly grilled steaks and badass rack of ribs?

 Our Top Picks for Gas Grills Under 300$

-#1 (Editor's Choice) - The Char-Broil Performance 475 4-Burner Grill is the Editor's Choice as the best gas grill under 300 dollars.
+#1 (Editor's Choice) - The Char-Broil Performance 475 4-Burner Grill is our Editor's Choice as the best option for the average customer.
 It is a mid-size option that is also moderately priced.
 It comes with plenty of food-prep space and features about 480 square inches of primary cooking space and also a side burner with an extra 180 square inches of secondary cooking space.
 (Full Review)

 #2 - The Dyna-Glo Black & Stainless Premium Grill is a great option for those of you who are looking for a powerful and high-quality grill within the budget price.
 It features 350 square inches of primary cooking space and about 547 square inches of total cooking space.
 This 2 burner version is capable of 30,000 total BTUs and is priced at the top of our budget.
 (Full Review)

 #3 - The Weber 54060001 Q2200 Liquid Propane Grill is the smallest product featured in this best gas grills under $300 list.
 It features about 280 square inch of cooking space and produces about 12,000 BTUs but the main advantage of this grill is its portability.
 So, if you are looking for a portable grill, this might be the one.
 (Full Review)